 5. Be prepared to take action.
 Even if you follow all of the above steps, often the hardest thing to commit to is actually doing something to change your situation.
 Most people delay action because they are delaying, on a grander scale, pain.
 They fear what this action might mean when it comes to changing their day to day lives to prepare for the future, but it doesn’t have to be difficult.
 For me, the biggest single thing I did to change my financial future and take action, was to pick the right financial adviser – it was that simple.

-Vanessa concludes, “No matter what financial position you are in, or how much you earn, the most important step is to start preparing for the future now.
+Vanessa concludes, “no matter what financial position you are in, or how much you earn, the most important step is to start preparing for the future now.
 Don’t wait, otherwise time that could be used to capitalise on the power of compounding is slipping away, and you might not be able to live your dreams or enjoy the retirement you deserve.
 Time waits for no one.”

 For more information visit theinvestmentseries.com.au to download an eBook on understanding how to become an investor and choose the right adviser to help you reach your financial goals.

 Vanessa believes that to truly grow long term wealth, people need to UNLEARN everything they think they know about money.
 She has been dedicated to helping professionals and financial advisors learn how to grow wealth by focusing on ‘educating the educators’ with new techniques to assist them in better communicating and serving the wider community.
-Her client partnerships include BT Westpac, UBS, Perpetual, AMP, CBA, and dozens more.
+Her client partnerships include BT Westpac, UBS Asset Management, Perpetual, AMP, CBA, and dozens more.